particle-iot/docs/src/content/reference/device-os/firmware.md

 Another good resource is the <a href="https://www.u-blox.com/sites/default/files/AT-CommandsExamples_AppNote_%28UBX-13001820%29.pdf" target="_blank">u-blox AT Command Examples Application Note</a>.

-LTE devices (SARA-R410M-02B) have a slightly different AT command set in the <a href="https://www.u-blox.com/sites/default/files/SARA-R4_ATCommands_%28UBX-17003787%29.pdf" target="_blank">u-blox SARA-R4 AT Commands Manual</a>.
+LTE Cat M1 devices (SARA-R410M-02B) have a slightly different AT command set in the <a href="https://www.u-blox.com/sites/default/files/SARA-R4_ATCommands_%28UBX-17003787%29.pdf" target="_blank">u-blox SARA-R4 AT Commands Manual</a>.

 The prototype definition is as follows: